You just popped ‘best Spokane SEO agency’ into your browser’s Google search bar.

 We’re not here to hand-hold—we like to rip open the hood and show you how the sausage is made.
 If you want sugar-coating, call a franchise agency, but if you want to see who’s actually moving sites in the Spokane market, please continue.

-The exact search for ‘best Spokane SEO agency’ will show you that many positions are filled with all kinds of directories—UpCity, Clutch, Expertise.com—essentially posing as impartial arbiters.
+The exact search for ‘best Spokane SEO agencies’ will show you that many positions are filled with all kinds of directories—UpCity, Clutch, Expertise.com—essentially posing as impartial arbiters.

 Spoiler alert: these aren’t legit “rankings” in the sense you probably understand them.
 They’re modern yellow pages with a coat of data-wash paint and badging.